Yodha-Sudarsi/Yodha-Sudarsi/README.md

 <img src="https://github.com/Yodha-Sudarsi/Yodha-Sudarsi/blob/main/assets/designer-image.png" min-width="150px" max-width="200px" width="400px" align="right">

 <p align="justify">
   I am Yodha Yashaswit.
-I am Full Stack Web Developer, UI/UX Designer and ML Engineer.
-Currently, I am learning about Open Source, Cloud Technology and DevOps.
+As a Microsoft Learn Student Ambassador, innovation and community building are central to my current role.
+Working with a global network of campus leaders, we strive to enhance technical skills and foster vibrant tech communities.

   I've been actively involved in various hackathons, workshops, and technical clubs where I've not only acquired valuable insights but also mentored junior members of the community, aiding them in problem-solving and raising awareness.
 I'm truly passionate about teaching newcomers.
 </p>